 Why It’s Hard To Learn From Near Misses

-Near misses happen all the time, but it seems really hard to learn from them, both at personal and organisational level.
+Near misses happen all the time, but it seems really hard to learn from them, both at the personal and organisational levels.
 There might be reasons in how the human brain works that explain this.

 If we look at the Covid-19 crisis, there are clear examples of some countries, like the United States and the United Kingdom where the experiences of near misses were ignored.
 They saw what happened in South Korea, for example, and still decided to act the way they did.

 What might partially explain this is the outcome of the near miss South Korea experienced — quick containment and hardly any deaths.
 This is due to a cognitive bias, called the outcome bias.
 A great explanation for this is the airline example: If two planes nearly crash into each other, but luckily miss, the pilots might think they saved the day due to their piloting skills, instead of having a major investigation done to sort out the systemic errors that caused the near miss.

 As the outcome of a near miss is not having an accident, our bias is to assess the actions that led to it as better than if an accident had happened.

 The Outcome bias was first described by Jonathan Baron and John Hershey in 1988.
 The volunteers they studied were asked to rate other people's decision-making and reasoning in uncertain situations, such as gambling.
 They gave better scores if the outcomes were favourable — even though chance played a large role in the outcomes.